-Overall, studies that have previously assessed effects of maternal employment in the first year on child outcomes have showed negative effect on infant development.
+However, a number of studies that have previously assessed effects of maternal employment in the first year on child outcomes have showed negative effect on infant development.
+Also an analysis of the NICHD Early Child Care Research Network data showed that maternal employment at nine months was related to lower school readiness scores and lower receptive language at 36 months, with the effects more pronounced when mothers were working 30 hours or more per week (Brooks Gunn, Han, & Waldfogel, 2002).
 However, more recent and complex analysis brought contradicting findings.
-In an analysis of the National Longitudinal Survey of Youth , Bernal and Keane (2010) found that maternal employment and child care use reduced the child's cognitive ability, however, it appears that the maternal time input was more important for older children than for infants and toddlers.
-Using US data from the Panel Study of Income Dynamics (PSID) and the Child Development Supplement (CDS) Brilli (2013) found that the reduction in maternal time through maternal employment can be compensated for by alternative forms of non-maternal child care.
+In an analysis of the National Longitudinal Survey of Youth, Bernal and Keane (2010) found that maternal employment and childcare use reduced the child's cognitive ability, however, it appears that the maternal time input was more important for older children than for infants and toddlers.
+Using US data from the Panel Study of Income Dynamics (PSID) and the Child Development Supplement (CDS) Brilli (2013) found that the reduction in maternal time through maternal employment can be compensated for by alternative forms of non-maternal childcare.
+Using Italian data from the INVALSI dataset, the psychology department of Turin University, and the ISFOL-PLUS dataset, Del Boca and Pasqua (2010) and Del Boca, Pasqua, and Suardi (2013 ISFOL-PLUS dataset only) mirrored this finding.
+They too found that childcare can offset the negative effects of maternal employment.
+Finally, a fairly recent meta-analysis of 69 studies (1483 effect sizes), which used random effects models (Lucas-Thompson, Goldberg, & Prause, 2010) found little evidence that early employment was associated to later child achievement and behaviour problems.
+Timing of employment however was found as an important moderator; Year 1 employment was negatively associated with children's achievement, whereas later employment (Years 2 and 3) was positively associated with achievement.

-Thus, ECEC attendance in children's first year can, but does not necessarily have negative effects on children's cognitive and language development (Andersson, 1992; Brooks Gunn et al., 2002; Gregg, Washbrook, Propper, and Burgess, 2005; Harrison et al., 2010; Waldfogel, Han, and Brooks-Gunn, 2002; Wylie and Thompson, 1998).
-Some results indicate that a preschool starting age of two-three years is the most beneficial for children.
-The NICHD ECCRN study for example, reported that more hours in care in the first year were associated with lower scores on cognition and language at age four and a half, while more hours after the age of two related to better language development (NICHD Early Child care Research Network, 2004).
-And children who had more experience of centre-based care in their first years had higher language and cognitive scores between the ages two and four and a half (NICHD Early Child care Research Network, 2000b, 2002b), but changes in cognitive functioning were only higher for those children who attended centre care after 27 months of age, and not earlier (NICHD Early Child care Research Network, 2003a).
+Thus, ECEC attendance in children's first year can, but does not necessarily have negative effects on children's cognitive and language development (Andersson, 1992; Brooks Gunn et al., 2002; Gregg, Washbrook, Propper, & Burgess, 2005; Harrison et al., 2010; Waldfogel, Han, & Brooks-Gunn, 2002; Wylie & Thompson, 1998).
+However, there is evidence that a starting age at preschool of two to three years is the most beneficial for children.
+The NICHD SECCYD study for example, reported that more hours in care in the first year were associated with lower scores on cognition and language at age four-and-a-half, while more hours after the age of two related to better language development (NICHD Early Child Care Research Network, 2004).
+And children who had more experience of centre-based care in their first years had higher language and cognitive scores between the ages two and four-and-a-half (NICHD Early Child Care Research Network, 2000b, 2002b), but changes in cognitive functioning were only higher for those children who attended centre care after 27 months of age, and not earlier (NICHD Early Child Care Research Network, 2003a).